Remote Patient Monitoring

 What is remote patient monitoring?

-Remote patient monitoring is a method of managing acute or chronic conditions via digital technology, securely collecting and sending data from patient to provider.
+Remote patient monitoring is a method of managing acute or chronic conditions via RPM technology while securely collecting and exchanging patient data.

-RPM enables you to monitor patients while they’re at home, at work, in transit, or even on vacation, using connected health devices like:
+RPM enables you to monitor patients in their own homes, at work, in transit, or even on vacation, using monitoring devices like:

 - Glucose meters for diabetes management